MiniJ147/ProxyAppPredictor/README.md

 ./init.sh
 ```

+## Docs
+Further docs are located in the /docs folder which contain in-depth code explanations.

 ## How to use

 Note that scripts are set up for use on Eclipse at Sandia.
 Hard-coded environments, accounts, queue names, etc. will need to be adjusted to suit your specific HPC system.